fodoole/qeen-analytics-sdk/README.md

 ### Parameters

-- contentServingId: The ID of the content serving request.
+- `contentServingId`: The ID of the content serving request.
 Use null or 0 if no optimized content was rendered.
-- contentId: The ID of the content being displayed.
+- `contentId`: The ID of the content being displayed.
-- clickEvents: An array of custom click event configurations.
+- `clickEvents`: An array of custom click event configurations.
-- scrollEvents: An array of custom scroll event configurations.
+- `scrollEvents`: An array of custom scroll event configurations.

 ### EventConfig Object